 - 1. tCH + tCL must be greater than or equal to 1/ Frequency. - 2.
 Typical values given for TA=25°C. Not 100% tested. - 3.
-Only applicable as a constraint for a WRSR instruction when SRWD is set at 1. - 4.
-Test condition is shown as "Figure 94.
-Data Input Test Waveforms and Measurement Level" and "Figure 95.
-Output Loading". - 5.
-Not 100% tested. - 6.
-Latency time is required to complete Erase/Program Suspend operation until WIP bit is "0". - 7.
+Test condition is shown as "Figure 92.
+DATA INPUT TEST WAVEFORMS AND MEASUREMENT LEVEL" and "Figure 93.
+OUTPUT LOADING". - 4.
+The value guaranteed by characterization, not 100% tested in production. - 5.
+Latency time is required to complete Erase/Program Suspend operation until WIP bit is "0". - 6.
 For tPRS, minimum timing must be observed before issuing the next program suspend command.
-However, a period equal to or longer than the typical timing is required in order for the program operation to make progress. - 8.
+However, a period equal to or longer than the typical timing is required in order for the program operation to make progress. - 7.
 For tERS, minimum timing must be observed before issuing the next erase suspend command.
-However, a period equal to or longer than the typical timing is required in order for the erase operation to make progress. - 9.
-For tCLQV and tCLQX, please note that the output driver strength (ODS1, ODS0) bits must be configured correctly according to "Table 9.
+However, a period equal to or longer than the typical timing is required in order for the erase operation to make progress. - 8.
+Not 100% tested. - 9.
+For tCLQV, please note that the output driver strength (ODS1, ODS0) bits must be configured correctly according to "Table 9.
 Output Driver Strength Table". - 10.
-The value guaranteed by characterization, not 100% tested in production. - 11.
 133MHz is valid for VCC = 3.0V-3.6V.